-As a G Suite/ Google Workplace administrator, you’ll have to add and delete accounts as well as transfer data between them on a regular basis.
+As a G Suite/ Google Workplace admin, you’ll regularly add, delete accounts, and transfer data between Google accounts.
 Unfortunately, the process here is user-unfriendly and requires the assistance of an account owner.

 In this article, we’ll explain what options Google provides to IT Admins on moving data between users.
-We’ll also show you how to transfer Gmail accounts in a couple of clicks and without the participation of the account owners.
+We will teach you how to move Gmail accounts quickly and without needing the account owners to be involved.

 Table of Contents

-How to Transfer Transfer Gmail Account: Google Way
+How to Transfer Gmail Account: The Google Way

 This article covers only transferring emails and contacts from one Gmail account to another.
 Meanwhile, your colleagues use multiple Google services and third-party apps to facilitate their business tasks.
 Deleting an account might cause data loss unless you transfer necessary files.